Rookout/docs/docs/node-container-tutorial.md

 ---
 id: node-container-tutorial
-title: "Tutorial: install Rookout on containerized Node.JS"
+title: "Deploy Rookout on a Node.JS container"
-sidebar_label: Containerized NodeJS
+sidebar_label: Node.JS Container
 ---

 This short tutorial will walk you through the perfect Rookout deployment for containerized NodeJS applications in four quick steps.